It’s almost swim season and your pool is swamp green. What do you do?

 Read the guide through before going shopping.
-The shopping list assumes a normal sized backyard pool, if your pool is oversized - buy more, if your pool smaller than average - buy less.
+The shopping list assumes a normal sized backyard pool.
+If your pool is oversized you should buy more, whereas if your pool is smaller than average you should buy less.
 The shopping list assumes you have a pool hose, vacuum and good tele-pole.
 If you don’t have these things already you may want to spend your money on a pool professional.

 A deep leaf net

 Sturdy pool brush- make sure your bristles are still strong and all there